-In my book, family is what cooking is all about, and Compestine has a wonderful flair for creating easy, fresh, home-cooked meals for a family on the go.
+In my book, family is what cooking is all about, and Compestine has a wonderful flair for creating easy, fresh, homecooked meals for a family on the go.
 Her recipes are tasty, colorful and full of locally available ingredients.

-Both of the recipes I tried were delicious: Black Rice with Cranberries, Carrots and Ginger, and Pan-seared Salmon with Lemon-Dill Yogurt Sauce.
+Both of the recipes I tried were delicious: Black Rice with Cranberries, Carrots and Ginger, and Pan-seared Salmon with the Moraga Farmers' Market Lemon-Dill Yogurt Sauce.